gmemstr/pogo/README.md

 ./webserver
 ```

-## file format
+## File format

-white rabbit uses a flat file structure for managing podcast episodes. as such, files have a special naming convention.
+Pogo uses a flat file structure for managing podcast episodes. as such, files have a special naming convention.

-for podcast audio files, filenames take the form of YEAR-MONTH-DAY followed by the title.
+For podcast audio files, filenames take the form of YEAR-MONTH-DAY followed by the title.
 The two values are
 seperated by underscores (`YYYY-MM-DD_TITLE.mp3`).

-shownote fils are markdown formatted and simply append `_SHOWNOTES.md` to the existing filename (sans .mp3 of course).
+Shownote fils are markdown formatted and simply append `_SHOWNOTES.md` to the existing filename (sans .mp3 of course).

-### Makefile

-there are several commands in the Makefile, for various reasons. (commands are preceded by the `make` command)

- * `all` - also works by just running `make`, compiles go code to executable
- * `windows` - creates named compiled .exe
- * `linux` - creates named compiled binary
- * `install` - installs go dependencies
- * `docker` - build docker image for running elsewhere
- * `and run` - build and run the executable (remove .exe in file for \*nix)